coderolls/coderolls-blog/_posts/collections/2022-08-05-arraylist-tutorials.md

 hidden: true
 ---

-ArrayList is one of the mostly used collections in Java.
+ArrayList is one of the most used collections in Java.
 Let's learn more about ArrayList using the series of tutorials listed below.

 ## Introduction